 In 2016 our family happily followed my husband in his expatriation to Germany.
 We wanted our kids to discover the advantages of living in an international environment and knowing new people.
 I wanted to enjoy the opportunity to rethink my future and maybe start my own business.

-Since we moved to Düsseldorf, I have worked as a volunteer at events and as a class rep at my kids’ schools but, at some point, that wasn’t enough.
+When we moved to Düsseldorf, I worked as a volunteer at events and as a class rep at my kids’ schools but, at some point, that wasn’t enough.
 I needed to do something that made me use my skills.
 In 2018 I joined the leadership team of the International Women in Business Düsseldorf.
 That gave me the strength to motivate myself.
-Since then, I worked with some businesses on their marketing strategy, and I help the network grow.
+Since then, I worked with some businesses on their marketing strategy, and I helped the network grow into the Verein.

 Catherine Guillou, UK